muun/apollo/README.md

 * All the keystore and data handling happens in the **data** layer.
 * All the business logic that decides when to sign what happens in the **domain** layer.
 * The **presentation** layer only depends on the **domain** layer, it never references **data** directly.

+## Veryfing our builds

+Our builds are not reproducible yet!
+Stay tuned.

 ## Responsible Disclosure